Tiered Chevron Maxi Dress Tutorial

 Measuring:

-Measurement A: For the length of the bodice, measure from your armpit to where you want the bodice to end.
+• Measurement A: For the length of the bodice, measure from your armpit to where you want the bodice to end.
 Add 2.25 inches to this measurement.

-Measurement B: For the width of the bodice: measure around the fullest part of your bust.
+• Measurement B: For the width of the bodice: measure around the fullest part of your bust.
 Add 4 inches to this measurement.

-Measurement C: For the main tier length, measure from where the bodice will end to where you want the dress to end.
+• Measurement C: For the main tier length, measure from where the bodice will end to where you want the dress to end.
 Add 1.5 inches to this measurement.

-Measurement D: (you might want to wait to take this measurement until you have put most of the dress together) Measure from the bottom of the 2nd tier to where you want the dress to end.
+• Measurement D: (you might want to wait to take this measurement until you have put most of the dress together) Measure from the bottom of the 2nd tier to where you want the dress to end.
 If you are planning to hem the dress, add .75 inches, if not, only add .25 inches to the measurement.

 Cutting:

-Cut the bodice to measurement A by measurement B.
+• Bodice: Cut the bodice to measurement A by measurement B.

 Sew around the skirt/bodice 1 inch from the edge.

-Sew along the raw edge of the seam allowance, 3/8 inch inch from the edge.
+Sew along the raw edge of the seam allowance, 3/8 inch from the edge.
 (This creates the casing.)

 Don’t forget to leave an opening to slide the elastic in.

-Step 4: Measure, cut and add the elastic.
+Step 4: Measure, cut, and add the elastic.

-Measure above your bust-line, right under the armpit.
-Subtract 1 inch and cut a piece of elastic to this measurement, use a saftey pin to thread the elastic through the top casing and secure ends together with the saftey pin.
+Subtract 1 inch and cut a piece of elastic to this measurement.
+Use a safety pin to thread the elastic through the top casing and secure the ends together with the safety pin.

-Measure around waistline (the point where the bodice and skirt come together.)
-Subtract 1 inch and cut a piece of elastic to this measurement, use a saftey pin to thread the elastic through the top casing and secure ends together with the saftey pin.
+Subtract 1 inch and cut a piece of elastic to this measurement.
+Use a safety pin to thread the elastic through the top casing and secure the ends together with the safety pin.
 (This is it for now, we will make final adjustments after the bottom tier is added.)

 Try on the dress and get measurement D. (From step 1.)